LOW INCOME TICKET PROGRAM

 We understand that attending camping festivals can be an expensive exercise - tickets, fuel, food, camping equipment - it all adds up and can be particularly challenging if you are a student or on a low income.

-We want Strawberry Fields to be accessible to everyone, regardless of income, so have introduced a Low Income Ticket Program to ensure that the cheapest tickets end up in the hands of those who have the lowest access to funds.
+In 2019 our Low Income Ticket Program returns for the third year, ensuring that the cheapest tickets end up in the hands of those who have the lowest access to funds.

 The program offers heavily discounted tickets to people who wish to attend and are able to establish through an application process that they have limited resources to afford a standard entry ticket.